Commercial Hotel, Albury

-Commercial Hotel is a heritage-listed former hotel at 430-436 Smollett Street, Albury, City of Albury, New South Wales, Australia.
+Commercial Hotel is a heritage-listed former hotel at 430–436 Smollett Street, Albury, New South Wales, Australia.
 It was formerly known as Waterstreet Hotel.
 The property is owned by Cohalan & Mitchell Roofing Pty Ltd, Lavington Plaster Linings Pty Ltd, Layisa Pty Ltd and Waterstreet Property Pty Ltd. It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The hotel is believed to have been constructed in c.
 1854, forming the oldest surviving public hotel in Albury.
 Another source says it was built even earlier, in 1844, by James Wyse.

 Modifications were made to the hotel in c.
 1880s when a two-storey front verandah was constructed with timber floors and cast iron fretwork.
 In c.
 1912 an architect-designed two-storey rear accommodation wing was constructed.
 In c.
 1950s the ground floor windows were replaced with P&O style fenestration and concrete awning.

 The hotel was owned by Mrs Waterstreet in 1914, giving its eponymous title.
 In 1929 it was reported that the Waterhouse family leased the hotel.

-During 2003 and 2005 unsympathetic prior alterations to the building interiors were removed, such as suspended ceilings, exposing original ceiling heights and plaster detailing.
+During 2003 and 2005, unsympathetic prior alterations to the building interiors were removed, such as suspended ceilings, exposing original ceiling heights and plaster detailing.

 The hotel was later sold and converted into apartments.